 The accrual basis of accounting is used for measuring financial position and changes in net assets of pension trust funds.
 Under this method, revenues are recorded in the accounting period in which they are earned, and deductions are recorded at the time the liabilities are incurred.
 The financial statements of the pension trust funds conform to the provisions of Governmental Accounting Standards Board (GASB) Statement No. 25, "Financial Reporting for Defined Benefit Plans and Note Disclosures for Defined Contributions Plans" and No. 26, "Financial Reporting for Post-employment Healthcare Plans Administered by Defined Benefit Pension Plans."
-Plan assets are recorded at fair value.
 Employer contributions are recognized when payable to the funds.
 Benefits and refunds are recognized when payable in accordance with the terms of the funds.

 The modified accrual basis of accounting is used for measuring financial position and changes in financial position for the governmental funds.
-Under this method, revenues are recognized when measurable and available, and expenditures are recognized when incurred and measurable.
+Under this method, revenues are recognized when measurable and available, and expenditures are recognized when due and payable.

 Incurred but not reported (IBNR) claims are recognized as expenses and liabilities in the government-wide financial statements under the full accrual basis.
-For the governmental funds, IBNR claims are recognized to the extent matured.
+For the governmental funds, IBNR claims are recognized when due and payable.